Omega Railmaster: A Collector’s Guide

 Magnetic fields are one of the major causes of inaccuracy in watches and these days they are everywhere.
 Due to the two delicate springs inside mechanical watches – one so thin it is actually called a ‘hairspring ‘- magnetism has been a significant problem throughout most of watchmaking history because it can cause havoc with the timing of a watch.
 Watches are particularly vulnerable when worn by people who do a lot of travelling or work in certain areas such as the medical or scientific professions for instance.

-In 1957 Omega released their Railmaster watch which had specially constructed case, dial, movement and dust cover using materials to shield against magnetic activity.
-The movement was copper finished and protected by a special double case and iron dust cover making it Omega's first 1000 gauss anti-magnetic watch.
-For this guide, we will be focusing on the CK 2914 or the Railmaster.
+Drawing on this military experience, in 1957 Omega released their Railmaster watch which had specially constructed case, dial, movement and dust cover using materials to shield against magnetic activity.
+The movement was copper finished and protected by a special double case and iron dust cover making it Omega’s first 1000 gauss anti-magnetic watch.

 The Omega Railmaster is best known for its anti-magnetic features.
 The timepiece is said to be able to resist 1000 Gauss or 0.1 Tesla.
-The timepiece had a short production run starting in 1957, and ending in 1963 before its trilogy counterparts.
+The timepiece had a short production run starting in 1957, and ending in 1963 while its trilogy counterparts continued in production.
 Due to its short production run and limited pieces produced, it is one of the most collectible pieces of the trilogy today.
 Ref.
 1 Omega issued a new version in 2003 called the Railmaster Co-Axial Chronometer, but this model has also been recently discontinued.
 In 2012 Omega released the Railmaster XXL Chronometer which is still in production.

 Omega Railmaster Co-Axial Chronometer released in 2003